What Air Fryer do you recommend?

 What Instant Pot model and size do you have?

-– I have all 3 sizes (3, 6 and 8-quart).
+– I have all 4 sizes (3, 6 8 and 10-quart).
 They are the same model, DUO 7-in-1.
 I use them all weekly.
 I primarily use the 3-quart to cook rice and glutinous rice (sticky rice) and to make small braised fish or meat dishes.
 It’s also useful for various Vietnamese desserts.
 I often use the 6-quart to make Pho or broth based dishes in general that would serve just our family of 4 (with some leftovers for the next day!).
-The 8-quart I use to make chicken or pork stock or when serving is needed for 6 or more people.
+The 8 and 10-quart I use to make chicken or pork stock or when serving is needed for 6 or more people.
 Each pot has a special place in my heart :).

 Your Beef Pho (Pho Bo) is for the 8-quart, I have a 6-quart IP so how should the I adjust the recipe?